projectcalico/calico/v2.6/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 ## Installation

-This document describes three installation options for Calico using Kubernetes API as the datastore:
+This document describes two installation options for Calico using Kubernetes API as the datastore:

 1. Calico policy with Calico networking (beta)
 2. Calico policy-only with user-supplied networking
-3. Calico policy-only with flannel networking

 Ensure you have a cluster which meets the above requirements.
 There may be additional requirements based on the installation option you choose.